marjanfariborz/LowLatencyMemory/README.md

 * `trace_dir`: The path to the directory including traces for the kernel and memory model.
+* `num_cores`: Number of cores to simulate.
 * `mem_type`: Type of memory model to use.
 Make sure that `mem_type` and memory model from the trace match.
-* `num_cores`: Number of cores to simulate.
 * `num_chnls`: Number of memory channels to simulate.
 **NOTE**: Make sure to use `a power of 2` for this input.
 This is a limitation of the gem5 simulator.
-* `chnl_cap`: Capacity of each channel of memory in Gigabytes.
+* `chnl_cap`: Capacity of each channel of memory in Megabytes.
-We recommend using 16 for this input.
+We recommend using 2048 for this input.
 **NOTE**: This input does not influence the performance of the system.

 Below is an example command line.